Ubuntu Shell

 Create a New User without Home Directory

-6. Create a New User with an Account Expiry Date
+6. Create a New User with an Account Expiration Date

-In Linux, when we create a new user account, it sets 0 as an expiry date (Never expire).
-For security purposes, if you want to create a user account with a specific expiry date, you can use the -e flag to set the expiry date in YYYY-MM-DD format.
+In Linux, when we create a new user account, it sets 0 as an expiration date (never expire).
+For security purposes, if you want to create a user account with a specific expiration date, you can use the -e flag to set the expiration date in YYYY-MM-DD format.

-For example, I want to create a new user with “jake” with account expiry date “2021-05-05” in YYYY-MM-DD format.
-After it hits the expiry date, that account will automatically be removed from the system.
+For example, I want to create a new user named "jake" with an account expiration date of 2021-05-05 in YYYY-MM-DD format.
+After it hits the expiration date, that account will automatically be removed from the system.

 You can verify the expiry date for the user “jake” using the chage command as shown below.